cloudblog004/fantasticfoodies/content/en/posts/2177-recipe-of-super-quick-homemade-chicken-pulao.md

 Chicken pulao😊 is one of the most well liked of recent trending foods in the world.
 It is easy, it is fast, it tastes yummy.
 It is enjoyed by millions daily.
 Chicken pulao😊 is something that I have loved my entire life.
 They're nice and they look fantastic.

-Chicken pulao recipe - one pot delicious chicken pilaf made with mild spices, fragrant rice and Chicken pulao How to make chicken pulao (Instant pot &amp; stovetop).
+Chicken pulao recipe - one pot delicious chicken pilaf made with mild spices, fragrant rice and Chicken pulao How to make chicken pulao (Instant pot & stovetop).
 Chicken pulao is a simple one pot chicken and rice dish made with mild Indian flavours.
 Spicy chicken pulao. rice•chicken•onion•tomato•yogurt•black pepper•Pisa garam masala•garam masala.

 To get started with this recipe, we must first prepare a few ingredients.
 You can cook chicken pulao😊 using 16 ingredients and 7 steps.
 Here is how you cook that.